javaducky/demo-k6-operator/README.md

 # Publish your image to Dockerhub or whichever container registry your Kubernetes cluster can access.
 docker push javaducky/demo-k6-operator:latest
 ```
-> :point-right: If you've browsed the [list of known extensions](https://k6.io/docs/extensions/getting-started/explore/) and wish
+> :point_right: If you've browsed the [list of known extensions](https://k6.io/docs/extensions/getting-started/explore/) and wish
 > to include more custom functionality, update the [Dockerfile]() to include your desired extensions using the `--with`
 > option.
 More details about building custom binaries with xk6 can be found in the [documentation](https://k6.io/docs/extensions/guides/build-a-k6-binary-with-extensions/).